What developmental biology tells us

 As it grows, the embryo folds so as to take on the familiar cylindrical shape, pointed at on end, with a primitive gut tube surrounded by the endoderm.

 The organism is now at the stage of fetal development.
-We will not follow beyond this point, except for consideration of nervous-system development.
+From this point, we will restrict our interest to the consideration of nervous-system development.

 Development of the nervous system